Synthetic Data Generation for Training Diversified Commonsense Reasoning Models: Experiments

 Given the complementary strengths of the three sentence generation strategies, we found that simply taking the union of their generated sentence sets to be suboptimal, as shown in \autoref{tab:source_ablation} under \textbf{Pooled Candidates}.
 Although pooling improves \textbf{Coverage}, pooled data underperforms $D_{ms}$ in diversity and $D_{dyn}$ in quality.
 This confirms that naive merging introduces noise that reduces the benefits of high-potential candidates, emphasising the importance of sentence selection.

-CommonSyn outperforms Prismatic Synthesis (same number of samples)~\citep{jung2025prismatic}, a gradient-based synthetic data generation method which generates and selects candidates by clustering samples in the gradient space of the \ac{LLM} and up-samples according to a sparsity metric defined over the sentence clusters.
-Furthermore, Prismatic Synthesis needs proxy models and computing the gradients over all the samples iteratively, which is computationally expensive.
+We also compared two baselines, PersonaHub~\citep{ge2024scaling} and Prismatic~\citep{jung2025prismatic}. \href{https://huggingface.co/datasets/proj-persona/PersonaHub}{PersonaHub} is a synthetic dataset containing diverse personas, automatically curated from web data.
+We generated both concept sets and corresponding sentences by sampling different personas using the same generation model as CommonSyn.
+CommonSyn outperforms PersonaHub in quality and achieve comparable diversity.
+We find that the model fine-tuned on persona-generated data learns to produce role-playing-style sentences that attempt to both cover the input concepts and reflect the persona's background, which harms plausibility.
+CommonSyn also outperforms Prismatic Synthesis, a gradient-based synthetic data generation method which generates and selects candidates by clustering samples in the gradient space of the \ac{LLM} and up-samples according to a sparsity metric defined over the sentence clusters.
+Furthermore, Prismatic Synthesis needs proxy models and the computation of the gradients over all of the samples in an iterative manner, which is computationally expensive in real-time applications.
 In contrast, our proposal remains more computationally attractive.